iamdurga/iamdurga.github.io/_posts/2022-06-10-single-layer-perceptron.md

 ## Hebbian Learning Rule

-The rule is based on the idea that if two neighboring neurons activate and deactivate at the same time, they will activate and deactivate at the same time.
-The weight of the connections between these neurons should then rise.

-The weight difference between neurons acting in opposite phases should decrease.
-The weight should not change if there is no signal connection.
-This assumption can be described by using following formula.
+The rule is based on the idea that if two neighboring neurons activate and deactivate at the same time, their connection weights should increase.
+Conversely, the weight difference between neurons operating in opposite phases should decrease.
+If there is no signal connection, the weight should remain unchanged.
+This assumption can be described using the following formula.

 $$ \delta(w_{ij}) = \alpha * x_i * y_i$$